nico-martin/todo-pwa/README.md

 ## Push Notifications

 This App uses the [Notification Triggers API](https://web.dev/notification-triggers/) to display scheduled push notifications.
-If you click on the little bell right to the todo item you can select a time when you want to recieve a reminder. ([VueJS](https://github.com/nico-martin/todo-pwa/blob/master/vue/src/app/List/PushReminder.vue) / [PreactJS](https://github.com/nico-martin/todo-pwa/blob/master/preact/src/app/List/PushReminder.jsx))
+If you click on the little bell right to the todo item you can select a time when you want to recieve a reminder.

+The Push Notification can then be handled inside the ServiceWorker.
+For example to open the app if the user clicks on the notification ([VueJS](https://github.com/nico-martin/todo-pwa/blob/master/vue/src/service-worker.js#L25) / [PreactJS](https://github.com/nico-martin/todo-pwa/blob/master/preact/src/service-worker.js#L25))

 ## Contact Picker API